Language Bias under Conflicting Information in Multilingual LLMs: Method

-To answer the question of whether a given language is preferred over another by a model, we treat the 240 contrastive pairs as independent experiments with four possible outcomes: \begin{enumerate} \item The surname $X$ presented in language $L_1$ is retrieved in both haystacks. \item The surname $X$ presented in language $L_2$ is retrieved in both haystacks. \item The same surname $X$ is retrieved in both haystacks of the pair.
-In this case, we do not care about whether it is $X_1$ or $X_2$, because the important information is that factors other than the language of presentation seem to have determined the choice. \item Neither of $X_1$ or $X_2$ is retrieved in one or both of the haystacks. \end{enumerate} Discarding the last two cases, we count the number of instances of (1) and (2) and use a binomial null model with $p = 0.5$, to account for the possibility of switching languages sometimes introducing non-systematic changes of which language's needle being retrieved.
+To answer the question of whether a given language is preferred over another by a model, we treat the 240 contrastive pairs as independent experiments with four possible outcomes: \begin{enumerate} \itemsep0em \item The surname $X$ presented in language $L_1$ is retrieved in both haystacks. \item The surname $X$ presented in language $L_2$ is retrieved in both haystacks. \item The same surname $X$ is retrieved in both haystacks of the pair, that is, the choice was based on factors other than language. \item Retrieval failure: neither of $X_1$ or $X_2$ is retrieved in one or both of the haystacks. \end{enumerate} Discarding the last two cases, we count the number of instances of (1) and (2) and use a binomial null model with $p = 0.5$, to account for the possibility of switching languages sometimes introducing non-systematic changes of which language's needle being retrieved, as well as inherent non-deterministic behavior during model inference.
 If (1) or (2) occurs significantly more often than the null model predicts, we consider this evidence of $L_1$ being preferred over $L_2$ (1), or vice versa (2).